Orrcon Steel

 Orrcon Steel is an Australian distributor and manufacturer of steel, tube and pipe.
-Their product range covers RHS, SHS & CHS structural tubular steel, hot rolled structural steel and a variety of fencing, roofing and building accessories.
-They have employed over 600 Australians to produce and supply steel products.They have a number of branches, stockists and resellers nation-wide at Orrcon Steel.

-Orrcon Steel, a part of the BlueScope group, is an Australian distributor and manufacturer of steel, tube and pipe.
+It is an Australian distributor and manufacturer of steel, tube and pipe.
+It is a subsidiary of BlueScope.

-Its products include RHS, SHS and CHS structural tubular steel, hot-rolled structural steel and fencing, roofing and building accessories.
-Orrcon Steel supplies steel, tube and pipe to steel fabricators, furniture and trailer body manufacturers, housing and construction companies and pipeline and infrastructure engineering firms.
-It has distribution centres in Brisbane, Sydney, Melbourne, Adelaide and Perth.

-The company employs over 500 full-time employees, as well as contractors and consultants.

 History

-Orrcon Steel was formed from the merger of Welded Tube Mills and Hills Tubing division in October 2000.
+Orrcon Steel was formed from the merger of Hills Industries' tubing division and Welded Tube Mills in October 2000.

 In February 2005, Hills Holdings acquired 100% of Orrcon Steel.
 In 2007 Orrcon Steel acquired the Impressive Group from Western Australia.
 In 2010 Orrcon Steel added the SteelBarn business which included the acquisition of five branches in Queensland.

-In August 2013, it was announced that BlueScope would be acquiring Orrcon from Hills Limited.
+In August 2013, BlueScope acquired Orrcon from Hills Industries.